television buying guide

 Smart TVs are web compatible.
 This means you can connect to the internet and stream media direct to your TV screen via apps which come pre-installed.

-The main benefit of Smart TV is that it allows you to watch content from subscription services like NetFlix and Hulu, and catch-up services like BBC iPlayer without requiring any additional hardware.
-You can also use Facebook, YouTube, Spotify, Skype and a huge range of other websites and services.
+The main benefit is that you can watch content from subscription services like NetFlix and Amazon Prime, as well as catch-up services like BBC iPlayer without requiring any additional hardware.
+You can also use Facebook, YouTube, Spotify, Skype and a huge range of other apps.

 You should check which apps come pre-installed on a TV before you buy, as you may not be able to add further apps later if there's something you want that isn't already installed.